Walter Savage Landor was right when he said: “Nothing is pleasanter than exploring a library.”

 1. Trinity College Library

 When you visit the library, you can feel like you have travelled back several centuries and smell the fragrance of history between the library walls.
-It is an iconic tourist spot, attracting many tourists not only in Ireland but worldwide.
+It is an iconic tourist spot, attracting many tourists in Ireland and worldwide.
 In addition, the library contains Brian Boru’s harp, ancient books, and manuscripts and houses roughly 7 million volumes, making it one of the best libraries in the world for a bookworm to explore.

 2. George Peabody Library